 Click here for: Waterproof Minimalist Running Shoes

-There is a vast selection of barefoot running shoes available from which to choose.
-The first on the market was the Vibram FiveFingers.
-They were initially introduced for water sports, but they quickly became popular with runners who wanted to experience barefoot running while still protecting their feet.
+However, the first most popular barefoot running shoe was the Vibram FiveFingers.
+They were initially introduced for boating and water sports, but they quickly became popular among runners who wanted to enjoy a barefoot running feel while still protecting their feet.

 Vivobarefoot Primus running shoes are designed for the ultimate barefoot experience.
 The Primus Lite and Trail were the first in the line but it has since expanded to include a wider range to support the barefoot lifestyle.
 These shoes have a distinctive big toe flex point and a wide lower lace gusset to allow for easy movement in lightweight, breathable material.